Rommie Loudd: Playing career

-He was drafted by the San Francisco 49ers in the 26th round (304th overall) of the 1956 NFL Draft, but instead signed with the BC Lions of the Canadian Football League.
+He was selected by the San Francisco 49ers in the 26th round (304th overall) of the 1956 NFL draft, but instead signed with the BC Lions of the Canadian Football League.
 After being cut by the Chicago Bears in 1959, Loudd joined the newly formed American Football League as a member of the Los Angeles Chargers.
 He was released by the Chargers after one season and signed with the AFL' Boston Patriots.

 Coaching

 In 1964, Loudd moved to coaching.
 He was the defensive coach of the Boston Sweepers of the Atlantic Coast Football League for two seasons before becoming the linebackers coach for the Boston Patriots and the first African-American coach in the history of the AFL.
 After two seasons as coach, Loudd moved to the front office, where he was the Patriots Director of Player Personnel from 1968 to 1971 and Director of Pro Scouting from 1971 to 1973.

 In 1973, Loudd led a bid to get a National Football League franchise in Orlando, Florida.
 The expansion franchise would instead go to Philadelphia construction magnate Thomas McCloskey who founded the Tampa Bay Buccaneers.
 In 1974, Loudd became the owner of the Florida Blazers of the World Football League.
 He was the first black top executive in major league sports.

 Loudd, one season, worked with Don Gillis for New England Patriots preseason.